saurfang/h3js/README.md

 R bindings to [H3](https://github.com/uber/h3), a hexagon-based geographic grid system via [h3-js](https://github.com/uber/h3-js).

+**WARNING** Functions do not support vectorized operations currently.
+The return value of vectorized input is unspecified.

 ## Installation

 You can install the released version of h3js from